Travel, food, and nature are some of the most interesting means to learn and be inspired. JM tries to experience the beauty of these ways.

 Teaching in a physical classroom has its fair share of challenges and difficulties on its own.
 Now, in the time of a pandemic due to coronavirus (COVID-19), what are the things students and teachers have to add to their list of concerns for a safe and effective classroom setup?

 Online teaching may seem like a more convenient way of communicating at your own pace especially with the current situation the world is in right at the moment.
 However, that is not the case.
 Teaching online offers additional struggles on the end of both teacher and student.
 For this article, we will focus on the various factors that may affect this shift from face-to-face to online teaching.
 We will also provide some helpful resources that educators may use to help in this transition.

 As thousands of individuals face the changes in their social engagements and work setups, it is no surprise that the fields of education and even professional training are looking for ways to ease into this new normal.
 In response to the situation, individuals and their employers try to adapt to online interactions and teaching.

-As educators try to make adjustments in this school year's curriculum, there is a lot of pressure to find new interactive ways to facilitate learning.
+As educators try to make adjustments to this school year's curriculum, there is a lot of pressure to find new interactive ways to facilitate learning.
 However, do not stress yourself too much.
 Learn to curate materials that are available online.
-There is a rich source of materials, articles, and other open-source educational finds in the internet.
+There is a rich source of materials, articles, and other open-source educational finds on the internet.